BackslashDash/Smart_Home_Assistant/README.md

 2. NLU - Natural Language Unit

-3. External Interface - Rasberry Pi along with other peripheral devices
+3. External Interface - Raspberry Pi along with other peripheral devices

 ## The Goal